Jordan’s ID gets recognition

 both best practices in security design and innovation in digital development.

 3 top priorities for the new national ID card

 - Create a reliable online infrastructure for access to future e-Government services.

 Jordan's new electronic ID card will reinforce the infrastructure required for digital signature and make it possible to introduce new online paperless services.

 Jordan ID card, the format of a credit card, is issued to citizens over 18.
 It replaces the old civil identification documents and integrates more information about the holder.
 However, some data are only stored in the card's electronic microprocessor and won't appear printed on the ID card.

 The smart identity card includes 18 data fields, such as gender, the name in Arabic and English, place of birth, area of residence, and blood type.

 Petra is the symbol of Jordan.
 World Heritage and one of the 7 Wonders of the World.

 It's represented at the very center of the card.
 When tilted, the word JORDAN appears in the country's coat of arms.
 This design is laser-engraved on the surface of the polycarbonate document.
 It's easy to see and check the authenticity of the ID card.
 It is very hard to reproduce.

-Other fields are reserved for later usage such as driver's license data, health insurance type, religion, social security number, fingerprints, the citizen's electronic signature and more.
+Other fields are reserved for later usages such as driver's license data, health insurance type, religion, social security number, fingerprints, the citizen's electronic signature and more.